-A dossier comprises five documents, which should be submitted by email as separate documents to firstname.lastname@example.org.
+A dossier comprises six documents, which should be submitted by email as separate documents to firstname.lastname@example.org.

 - Nomination Form